HackYourFuture-CPH/finalproject/README.md

+> [!WARNING]
+> This repo has been archived and is no longer in use.
+Please check out the new [Program](https://github.com/HackYourFuture-CPH/program) for up-to-date material.

 # Final Project
 This repository contains information about the final module of the program, where you will take everything you have learned so far and work together as a team to build a final project together.